OWASP/owasp-summit-2017/Working-Sessions/IoT/Internet-of-Things-Project.md

 ## Who

 The ideal participants here are people with some sort of experience with IoT, either from the building, deploying, or testing worlds.
 We're looking for people with ideas around improving the existing sub-projects, taking on one of the sub-projects, starting a new one, or any combination of these.

+## The Definition of Done

+1. We get each section of the project (sub-projects) to a working state that participants agree are a solid starting point.
+2. We have a committed project leader for each sub-project, and we have next steps for each of these.
+3. We have plan for spreading the word about the project and its sub-projects to the world.
+4. We have an interaction plan for reaching out to other IoT project leaders for cooperation.
+5. We have an outline for one-pagers for the Attack Surfaces and Top Vulnerabilities that can be used as quick-look guidelines for developers.